dmaulikr/kort-reloaded/README.md

 ## Release
 The implementation is estimated to be finished by the end of June 2016.

-It might require additional time to be deployed to the app stores of the the respective platforms.
+It might require additional time for the apps to be deployed to the app stores of the the respective platforms.

 ## Hands On
 We gladly accept any kind of contribution if you wish to help!